 Introduction

-Cycle time is one of the clearest indicators of how quickly your team turns work into value.
-With a simple formula and consistent definitions for when work starts and stops, you can find hidden bottlenecks, measure improvements, and make delivery times more predictable.
-This guide shows the formula, real-world examples, common mistakes, and practical steps to shrink cycle time.
+Cycle time measures how quickly your team turns work into value.
+With one clear formula and consistent definitions for when work starts and stops, you can find hidden bottlenecks, track real improvements, and make delivery times more predictable.
+This guide gives the formula, practical examples, common measurement mistakes, and step-by-step tactics to shrink cycle time and improve flow.

 The basic formula